-The following post outlines installing Arch Linux with full-disk encryption–more specifically LVM on LUKS.
+The following post outlines installing Arch Linux with full-disk encryption on a btrfs filesystem.
 After recently getting a Framework 13 laptop, I wanted to install Arch Linux on it with FDE to be on the safer side as well as try out Btrfs

 system snapshots and restore capabilities.